erikthered.com logo

 Can I use mechanical pencils on the SAT?

 No. (I could go on about how annoying this is for me since I love mechanical pencils, but I've already said too much.)
 The official reason is that: "Mechanical pencils might punch through the answer sheet and the marks they make cannot be guaranteed to scan properly."
 I know of people who have taken the test using a wide range of lead types (#1, #2, #3, etc.) in mechanical pencils without any scanning issue.
 Also, a regular pencil can have a sharper point than a mechanical pencil.
 The restriction may more likely be due to a concern that mechanical pencils could help students to cheat.
+(Mechanical pencils are disallowed on the ACT test as well.)
 You could probably get away with using a mechanical pencil, especially one that is made to look like a regular pencil, but the risk of getting your scores cancelled is probably not worth it.
-Bring at least two standard #2 wood pencils.
+Bring at least two standard #2 (also known as "HB") wood pencils.
 (Pencils and calculators are not provided at the test center.)

 Are calculators allowed on the SAT?